ASFOpenSARlab/opensarlab-docs/docs_migrated/user-guides/class_notebooks_best_practices.md

 ---

-## Avoid Changing Directories in Your Code
+## Avoid Changing Directories in a Notebook

 ### Why?
 - Users can run Jupyter Notebook code cells any number of times and in any order.
 If a code cell changes directories, there is no way to guarantee that the user will run it in the expected order, which can lead to unexpected behavior.